Soneva Fushi – Maldives

 Low Season Price From: £1,082 per night in a Soneva Fushi Villa Suite with Pool and includes breakfast.

 High Season Price From: £1,370 per night in a Soneva Fushi Villa Suite with Pool and includes breakfast.

 Open From: All year round.

 Arriving at Soneva Fushi is one of the most breathtakingly beautiful journeys you’ll ever take.
 Flying low across the Indian Ocean and over countless powder white beached islands set in sapphire blue lagoons, you arrive at the heart of the Baa Atoll, a UNESCO World Biosphere Reserve, and one of the largest reefs in this island nation.
 What we love about it most is its strong eco principles, aiming to minimize its impact on the planet.
 The resort set the standard for Maldivian luxury, whose mantra is “inspiring a lifetime of rare experiences”.
 And that is exactly what you’ll find.
-Guests have bicycles to explore the island, and each villa comes with a Friday to look after your every need.
+Guests have bicycles to explore the island, and each villa comes with a butler to look after your every need.
 Barefoot luxury with impeccable service and cuisine that is truly astounding, it’s an island paradise like no other.

 The palm thatched villas are tucked away amongst lush vegetation, just steps from the shore line, many with a saltwater pool and all with their own tropical garden and stretch of powder white sand.
 Luxurious and secluded, they are also some of the largest suites and villas you’ll ever stay in and come in a wide variety of options.
 Choose the sunrise side of the island for privacy, or the sunset side for romantic views and snorkeling and expect a castaway experience from all of them.